-Learning how to vocalize is one the biggest step a singer has to do in order to discover his\her vocal potentiality.
-Many student has the perception sometimes that they are shouting or cracking, especially on certain vowels.
-Here’s some examples:
+Learning how to vocalize a vowel is one the biggest step a singer has to do in order to discover his\her vocal potentiality.
+Many student has the perception sometimes that they are shouting or cracking, maybe just on specific vowels.

 “I feel my voice ok when i sing until i have to sing some EE vowel cause in that case i feel a crack in my voice”